raudakelly/DnDProject/README.md

 Author:     Raud Kelly

-  D&D afk simulator.
+  D&D idle game.
 Essentially takes as many aspects as possible from D&D and makes it into an afk simulator.
 The goal of this game is to be able to make a D&D character and be able to progress that character by working on different skills while being afk.
 Also give